bekk/bekk-christmas/post/thecloud/wip-utilize-aws-lambda-with-netlify-in-3-simple-steps.md

   endpoint?
 Perhaps you needed somewhere to post form data, but the thought of setting up your own server, manage the endpoint and write the logic seemed like too much work.
 Not anymore
+description: Learn how to utilize AWS Lambda functions in the cloud using Netlify.
 links:
   - title: Netlify.com
     url: 'https://www.netlify.com/'